cmstar/RapidReflection/README.md

 Simply accesses type memebers with dynamic methods created using Reflection.Emit.

-## Runtime
+Supported .net versions:
-The code can be compiled under .net Framework 3.5 or later versions.
+- .net Framework 3.5
-If you want to compile the code under .net Framework 2.0, a conditional compilation symbol named NET20 should be defined.
+- .net Framework 4.x
+- Other versions that are compliant with .net Standard 2.0, such as .net Core 2/3, .net 5/6

-## Dynamic Methods
+## Usage

 The class for test

     class TestClass